About

 I earned my master’s degree in AI from the University of Amsterdam, and had the opportunity to work with UC Berkeley’s Center for Human-Compatible AI during and after my studies.
 I also spent a year working on deep RL and robotics at Sony AI Zurich.

-Preferences implicit in the state of the world.
+5. Preferences implicit in the state of the world.
 Rohin Shah*, Dmitrii Krasheninnikov*, Jordan Alexander, Anca Dragan, Pieter Abbeel.
-International Conference on Learning Representations (ICLR) 2019.
-Paper, blog post, ICLR 2019 poster, code.
+ICLR 2019.
+Paper, blog post, poster, code.

 * Equal contribution